LendlUy/basic_kernel_modules/README.md

 ### Updates

+• 11/25/2022: Updated `deep_driver.c` with setting of DMA mask size to 64 bits.

 • 11/24/2022: Updated `deep_driver.c` with initialization code for MSI-X.

 • 11/10/2022: Updated `deep_driver.c` with initialization code for DMA and MWI.
 Added `nvme_search.c` to allow searching for connected NVMe drivers and their vendor and device IDs.